cyb3rxp/awesome-soc/README.md

 ## Management:
 * Define SOC priorities, with feared events and offensive scenarios (TTP) to be monitored, as per risk analysis results
   * My recommendation: leverage EBIOS RM methodology (see above).

+* Leverage machine learning, wherever it can be relevant in terms of good ratio false positives / real positives;
+  * My recommendation: be careful, try not to saturate SOC consoleS with FP.

 ## Harden SOC environment